Your shows shows off your latest projects and shows the world you're at the top of your game.

 For example:

-The above text leaves no room for ambiguity about who Bizango is or what we do.
-If we caught your interest with the hook above, you’ll keep scrolling downwards to learn more about our contractor web design services.
+If we caught your interest with that hook, you’ll keep scrolling downwards to learn more about our contractor web design services.

 The Promise element of a website is also the best place on the homepage to really take the time to use SEO keywords that the search engines will pick up.
 But that's a whole 'nother topic!

 Does your website answer basic questions up front?
-About what you do, who your clients are, and how to reach you?
-Does it use the same language that your customers do to describe what they are looking for?
-Is it clear and unambiguous – and SCO optimized – and on the homepage?
+Does it literally say what it is that you do, who your clients are, and how to reach you?

-Maybe you’ll show them a matrix of services, such as bathroom remodels, kitchen remodels, and whole-house remodels.
 Or perhaps you have a unique way of providing your services that your competitors can’t match—a really critical differentiator—that warrants more fleshing out.

 Alternatively, you can tell a compelling story of your founding, your reason for existing, or your company mission statement—if they’re unusual or unique.

-You can also showcase curated projects if they represent the type of project that your visitor cares about (but not unique or weird projects—save those for blog posts further down the page).
-This is the place for your finest work.
-Award winners.
-The kind of projects you want more of.
+You can also showcase curated projects if they represent the types of project that your visitor cares about (but not unique or weird projects—save those for blog posts further down the page).

 When the right prospect comes along, who has the next great project, she can see that that is the kind of work that you do.
 That is your sweet spot.
 You’ve done it before, and you can do it again.